Chemical Structure Representation Toolkit

 - Marvin Live and Chemicalize use the toolkit's capabilities too.

-- Structure checking is an important feature within our chemical drawing tools: Marvin and Marvin JS.
+- Structure checking is an important feature within our Marvin chemical drawing tool.

 - Both functionality can be found in workflow tools - like KNIME and Pipeline Pilot